 If I’d had time at the end of the interview, I would have loved to have taken the rare opportunity for an Albertan to address a B.C. audience directly on these issues.
 I would have been tempted to ask the the good citizens of B.C. not to shun a neighbour for being producers of a product that you yourselves consume. 🙂 But instead of a defensive comment like that and in the spirit of coming together, I would have simply said to the people of B.C. that your neighbour can also be your partner in building the energy system that the future requires of us.

-The article was written by Chad Park, Lead Animator of the Energy Futures Lab and Senior Associate of The Natural Step Canada.
+The article Reflections on an Interview with the CBC was written by Chad Park, Lead Animator of the Energy Futures Lab and Senior Associate of The Natural Step Canada.